FelixStips/FelixStips.github.io/_pages/about.md

 I am a PhD candidate in Economics at the Luxembourg Institute of Socio-Economic Research (LISER) and part of the [ACROSS](https://sites.google.com/view/fredericdocquier/xingb-blog/across) Doctoral Training Unit.

 <p align="justify">
-My primary research interests are in labor and migration economics, with a focus on the labor market impact of immigration.
+My research interests are in labor and migration economics, with a focus on the labor market impact of immigration.
 I have also worked on topics related to development and behavioral economics.
 </p>

 <p align="justify">